rsnpj/notes-site/notes/Year_1/Computer_Systems/Databases/Relational_Data_Model.md

 -   A relation is represented by a two dimensional table

--   Each row (tuple) signifies a entity occurence
+-   Each row (tuple) signifies an entity occurrence

 -   No two rows can be identical (each row of the table is unique)